AndyButland/UmbracoMapper/ReadMe.md

 You also may want to implement an IoC container such as Ninject as [described here](http://ismailmayat.wordpress.com/2013/07/25/umbraco-6-mvc-and-dependency-injection/ "Using Ninject with Umbraco").
 Though this isn't necessary, if preferred you can just instantiate an instance of UmbracoMapper directly.

+You must install DAMP Property Editor Value Converter v1.2 for this package to work correctly as it has a dependency on that.

 ## Examples

 Given an instance of UmbracoMapper you can map a the properties of a particular page to a custom view model using conventions like this: